arnispk/Guidelines/reviews/plugins/README.md

 - Open source
 <br />A plug-in's code should be reviewable or, when the plug-in has to be purchased, at least be available beforehand.

+- Compatibility
+<br />The plug-in must be compatible with the latest (stable) version of WordPress and not interfere with any other plug-in(s) that are used.
+Compatibility issues with other plug-ins might be documented on the plug-in site itself or could be found during installation.

 ## Review
 Once a plug-in has been selected and this plug-in is not listed in the [collection of approved and already deployed plug-ins](/#todo), the plug-in has to be reviewed by the team's lead or the CTO.